Sorry, you need to enable JavaScript to visit this website.

 Geodemographic data provide information to assessors on the socio-economic characteristics prevalent in the area in which an applicant lives.
 We use three kinds of geodemographic data:

 • Indices of Multiple Deprivation (IMD) – measures produced by regional governments within the UK that identify relative deprivation.
 Areas within each region are assessed according to a series of indicators – such as income, crime, and healthcare – and then ranked against each other and placed into deciles.
-Students are given a flag if their home postcode indicates they live in an area that is ranked in the bottom 40% of their region by these measures.
+Applicants are given a flag if their home postcode indicates they live in an area that is ranked in the bottom 40% of their region by these measures.

 Information on schools/colleges